LaunchCodeEducation/liftoff-all-in/assignments/project-github-repository-setup/README.md

 - [Intro to ASP.NET Core MVC: Controllers](http://education.launchcode.org/skills-back-end-csharp/videos/intro-to-mvc-controllers/) - for creating a basic, "hello world" application
 - [Intro to Visual Studio](http://education.launchcode.org/skills-back-end-csharp/videos/intro-to-visual-studio/) - for connecting your local Git repository to a GitHub repository

-## Submitting Your Work

-Within your `liftoff-assigments` repository, open up `project_03/README.md`.
-Using Markdown formatting, add a link to your project repository.
-Then, stage, commit, and push your changes.

-Once you have finished both wireframe and user story components, commit and push your changes to your `liftoff-assignments` repository, and submit the assignment on Canvas by submitting the URL to your outline.
-Your mentor will provide feedback after the assignment deadline.